 Last, and perhaps also least, we have the world-famous Little Mermaid statue.
 You would think Denmark’s biggest attraction was quite a sight, right?
 Well…Brace yourself for disappointment.
 The statue was made in honor of the great Danish author H.C.
 Andersen who is the man behind the original and pre-Disney fairy tale about the little mermaid.
 That in itself is pretty cool, but here’s the thing: she’s barely a meter tall.
 Add that to the fact that she sits on a rock about a meter from the quay and things start to get a bit underwhelming.
 In saying that, the Little Mermaid is still a must-visit Copenhagen icon and, in any case, the bike ride along the Langelinie Promenade is gorgeous.

 And with those wise words, we round off this list of the best things to do in Copenhagen.
 As long as the Danish weather gods have mercy on you, you’re in for an absolute treat in this epic city – just remember to wear a bike helmet!
-Oh and if you have some extra time on your hands make sure to take a day trip from Copenhagen to see some castles.
+Oh and if you have some extra time on your hands make sure to take a day trip from Copenhagen to see some of Denmark’s other beautiful spots.

 Where to Stay in Copenhagen